G20 Information Centre

 [back to top]

 In order to boost our actual and potential growth over the medium term, we are undertaking further structural reforms, including by laying the groundwork for strategic investments in infrastructure and collaborating to build a fair and efficient international tax system.

-We believe that structural reforms are an important driver of growth over the longer term, and can support confidence, demand, job creation and growth in the short term in conjunction with a strong macroeconomic framework.
+We believe that structural reforms are an important driver of growth over the medium and long term, and can support confidence, demand, job creation and growth in the short term in conjunction with a strong macroeconomic framework.
 We have formulated an enhanced structural reform agenda that includes nine priority areas, guiding principles for each priority area, and an indicator system.
 (A paper entitled "G20 Enhanced Structural Reform Agenda" provides more details.)
 The specific priority areas making up the structural reform agenda will differ from country to country, and countries will focus on those priority areas that are of greatest relevance to their reform agendas.
 The priorities and guiding principles may be used by members to help guide future efforts at policy reform, including in the context of updating their growth strategies.
 The indicator system, which includes policy and outcome indicators, is intended to help assess and monitor the progress of structural reforms and their adequacy to address structural challenges, taking into account the diversity of country circumstances.
-We will look for opportunities to continue to improve the G20's enhanced structural reform agenda.
+We are committed to implementing and improving the G20's enhanced structural reform agenda.

 Promoting trade and investment openness